How to Storm-Proof Your Home

 That’s right, beyond the immediate damage of a storm or a fire, you’ll also have to deal with the long-term effects of a weather event on your insurance, even if you didn’t file a claim yourself.
 Even worse?
-Experts are predicting that this summer might be particularly harsh.
 With climate change fuelling more extreme weather events than ever before, storms—and property damage claims—are on the rise across the country.

 Although you can’t control a flash flood or stop a fire in its path, there are some precautionary steps you can take to keep your property, your home, and your family safe and your insurance costs low.
 Keep reading to learn more.